paulpaq98/Holographic_Database/README.md

-Holographic 12h time-lapses (one image each thirty minutes) of seveb bacterial species taken with Iprasense Cytonote 6
+Holographic 12h time-lapses (one image = 30 minutes) of seveb bacterial species taken with Iprasense Cytonote 6